 The awardees shall be informed as to the date of the awarding ceremonies jointly by the Office of the Rector and the Letran Alumni Association at least four (4) weeks prior to the date of the awarding.
 The awardee shall be required to attend the awarding ceremonies unless he presents justifiable reason for not being able to do so.

-Colegio de San Juan de Letran and the Letran Alumni Association shall announce the call for nominations through the internet, letters, posters, newspaper advertisements and/or other media which will be coordinated by Letran’s Office of Alumni and Public Affairs.
+Colegio de San Juan de Letran and the Letran Alumni Association shall announce the call for nominations through the internet, letters, posters, newspaper advertisements and/or other media which will be coordinated by Letran’s Alumni and Public Relations Department.

-The following may nominate for the Letran Awards: Letran alumni, administrators and faculty members , Office of Alumni and Public Affairs - Nominations may be submitted to the Office of Alumni and Public Affairs.
+The following may nominate for the Letran Awards: Letran alumni, administrators and faculty members , Alumni and Public Relations Department - Nominations may be submitted to the Alumni and Public Relations Department.
 Complete documentation of all nominees must be in by March 1. - The entire screening and selection process must be finished at least four (4) weeks prior to the date of the awards, after which the awardees will be immediately informed through the issuance of congratulatory letters to be issued by the Rector of Letran and the President of the Letran Alumni Association.Download Nomination Form

 Greetings of peace!